-Map-Collective operations present patterns and APIs that fit more naturally with the real world applications.
+These primitive operations make it easier for the application developers by presenting them with patterns and APIs that fit more naturally with their applications.
 This simplifies the porting of new applications to the iterative MapReduce model.
 In addition, the developers can avoid manually implementing the logic of some of the operations, such as reduce and merge tasks, and can rely on optimized operations provided by the framework.